chuckstack/chuckstack.github.io/src-ls/picture-success.md

 ## Simple Example

-If you were to type the following into AI chatbot:
+If you were to type the following into an AI chatbot:

 > show me the weather in Berlin and London

 - The system is smart enough to look for existing tools that can offer real-time weather.
-- It is smart enough to know that you want to call the get-weather-tool for both cities.
+- It is smart enough to know that you want to call the get-weather-tool for all the listed cities.
 - And, it is smart enough to format the output is a human readable way.

-These same concepts are true for most foundational large language models (LLM) like Claude and ChatGPT.
+These same concepts are true for most foundational large language models (LLMs) like Claude and ChatGPT.

 ## Better Example